Need to talk? Call 1800 882 436.

 How does my cultural background affect my pregnancy and birth?

 Different cultures have different values, beliefs and practices.
-Your cultural background can affect your needs and expectations during pregnancy and childbirth, as well as how you and your family plan to raise children.
+Your cultural background can shape your needs and expectations during pregnancy and childbirth — for example, the type of care you prefer, who you want to be present, or special foods and rituals that are important to you.

-• You may chose not to eat certain foods during pregnancy, because of your cultural background.
+• You may choose not to eat certain foods during pregnancy, because of your cultural background.

 • During labour, you may prefer to avoid moving too much, or lie down, sit or squat, based on your culture.